Homemade Blackberry Jam Without Pectin

 You only need sugar and crushed blackberries to make this recipe (the butter is optional).
 A large dutch oven style pot to cook the berries and jars to put in.
 And don’t forget to water bath the jars!

-Why Do You Put The Jars On A Towel and Cover Them?
+Why Place Jars On A Towel And Cover Them

 Equipment